-Imagine it’s a hot summer night—a perfect night for getting an ice cream cone... preferably chocolate.
+Imagine it is a hot summer night—a perfect night for getting an ice cream cone... preferably chocolate.
 Quality of life is about being able to easily and routinely access those little experiences that bring a smile.

-If driving is no longer possible, “Are there seamless alternatives that enable clients to make the trips they want—not just those they need?”
-Moreover, ask clients if they’re planning to age in a community where there are ample activities and people to keep them engaged, active, and having fun.
+If driving is no longer possible, “Are there seamless alternatives that enable me to make the trips that I want—not just those I need?”
+Moreover, “Will I age in a community where there are ample activities and people to keep me engaged, active, and having fun?”

 Who Will I Have Lunch With?

 Lunch is more than a meal—it’s an occasion.
-Who clients have lunch with may be a good indicator of their social network.
-This is not the social network of “friends” they have online, but friends they see on a regular basis—people who help reinforce a healthy and active lifestyle, and who they and their significant other can depend upon.
+Who you have lunch with may be a good indicator of your social network.
+This is not the social network of “friends” you have online, but friends you see on a regular basis—people who help reinforce a healthy and active lifestyle, and who you and your significant other can depend upon.

 Even with adequate finances, living alone without a robust circle of social support can threaten healthy aging.
-Today, 26% of women over 65 years old live alone in the United States.1 That percentage jumps to 39 percent among women ages 75 to 84, and to 55 percent among women ages 85 and older.1 Consequently, planning where, and with whom to retire may be as important as how much it will cost.
-For example, a home in the mountains may be alluring as clients approach retirement, but it may lead to an inadequate network of friends, or complete isolation during old age.
+In the United States today, nearly twice as many women over 75 live alone compared to men over 75.1 Consequently, planning where, and with whom to retire may be as important as how much it will cost.
+For example, a home in the mountains may be alluring as you approach retirement, but it may lead to an inadequate network of friends, or complete isolation during old age.

 The baby boomers are facing a different retirement than their parents.
 They’re more likely to live alone, to have fewer children, and to live in suburban and rural locations that may not provide easy access to active and livable communities.